KdotJPG/OpenSimplex2/README.md

-# SuperSimplex & Fast Simplex-Style Gradient Noise
+# "OpenSimplex 2.0" (SuperSimplex & Fast Simplex-Style Gradient Noise)

 Successors to OpenSimplex Noise, plus updated OpenSimplex.

-The provided 3D function in **SuperSimplexNoise** is about as fast as optimized OpenSimplex, but has better uniformity.
+* The provided 3D function in **SuperSimplexNoise** ("OpenSimplex 2.0", smooth version) is about as fast as optimized OpenSimplex, but has better uniformity.

-The provided 3D function in **FastSimplexStyleNoise** is about as fast as common Simplex noise implementations, but uses a much different process.
+* The provided 3D function in **FastSimplexStyleNoise** ("OpenSimplex 2.0", faster version) is about as fast as common Simplex noise implementations, but uses a much different process.

-Both 2D functions are similar to or faster than the average.
+* The 2D functions aren't intended to represent new developments in the same way that the 3D functions do.
+They are just the logical pairings to go along with the 3D functions.
+Both 2D functions are implemented using lookup tables, and perform similar to or faster than the average.

-All functions also include speed-optimized whole-area generators, which operate by flood-fill queue on the noise lattice. (i.e. they don't use a "range")

-All functions use new gradient sets that are symmetric with the lattice, but don't cause neighboring vertex gradients to constructively interfere.
+* All functions use new gradient sets that are symmetric with the lattice, but don't cause neighboring vertex gradients to constructively interfere.

+The classes in [java/areagen](https://github.com/KdotJPG/New-Simplex-Style-Gradient-Noise/tree/master/java/areagen) offer speed-optimized whole-area generators, which operate by flood-fill queue on the noise lattice. (i.e. they don't use a "range")

+* The only differences between the two versions's area generators are: **radius parameter** and **normalization constant**.
+  * The radius can be straightforwardly reduced for faster noise, or increased for smoother noise.
+There are no geometric traversal steps to cause discontinuities, and no hardcoded point computations to limit performance increases, as would be the case with varying the radius in the evaluators.
+  * The normalization constant is baked into the same gradient set as the evaluator.
+It can be recomputed using [Noise Normalizer](https://github.com/KdotJPG/NoiseNormalizer).
+If left as is, the noise will still function correctly, it will just have a different output range.

 Includes 2D and 3D noise.
 4D noise is coming!